-- 1. Gatcher and Muller, "Handbook of Plastics Additives", Hanser Publishers, New York, 1997. - J.A.Brydson, "Plastics materials", Butterworth- Heinemann Oxford, 6th Ed., 1995. - 3.
+- 1. Gatcher and Muller, "Handbook of Plastics Additives", Hanser Publishers, New York, 1997. - 2.
+J.A.Brydson, "Plastics materials", Butterworth- Heinemann Oxford, 6th Ed., 1995. - 3.
 Feldman.D and Barbalata.A, "Synthetic Polymers", Chapman & Hall, 1996.

-- 1. Irvin.
-I. Rubin, "Hand Book of Plastic Materials and Technology", Wiley Interscience, NY, 1990. - Manas Chanda and Salil K. Roy, "Plastics Technology Handbook", Marcel Dekker, New York, 4th Edition, 2006. - Mascia; L., "The Role of Additives in Plastics", Edward Arnold Publishers Ltd., U. K, 1974. - 4.
+- Irvin.
+I. Rubin, "Hand Book of Plastic Materials and Technology", Wiley Interscience, NY, 1990. - 2.
+Manas Chanda and Salil K. Roy, "Plastics Technology Handbook", Marcel Dekker, New York, 4th Edition, 2006. - 3.
+Mascia; L.,"The Role of Additives in Plastics", Edward Arnold Publishers Ltd., U. K, 1974. - 4.
 John Murphy, "Additives for Plastics Handbook", Elsevier Advanced Technology, Oxford, 2nd Edition, 2001.

-- Suggest a suitable additive, based on the performance and property requirement of the specific polymer. - Demonstrate the synthesis methodology of thermoset resins. - Apply knowledge in compounding of thermosets to enhance the desired performance of polymeric materials for specific application.
+- Suggest a suitable additive, based on the performance and property requirement of the specific polymer. - Apply knowledge on the chemistry and mechanism in incorporating additives into polymeric materials. - Demonstrate the synthesis methodology of thermoset resins. - Examine the curing characteristics of thermosets. - Possess skill in the production methodology and properties of polyurethane - Apply knowledge in compounding of thermoset matrices to enhance proper dispersion for attain the desired performance.